Our waiting lists

 - Reasonably mobile (flats are likely to be on upper floors, without a lift)

-- Not living in a hostel or accommodation run by another housing association (because we aim to help those with no other access to social housing)
+- Not living in a hostel or accommodation run by another housing association or be eligible for housing assistance from the local authority (because we aim to help those with no other access to social housing)

 What happens when we offer you a property?